titoms/EduMation/README.md

 ## Feedback and Support

 We value your feedback!
-If you encounter any issues, have suggestions, or need assistance, please don't hesitate to [contact our support team](mailto:support@studyquest.com).
+If you encounter any issues, have suggestions, or need assistance, please don't hesitate to [contact our support team](mailto:support@EduMation.com).

 ## License

 This project is licensed under the [MIT License](LICENSE).

-Happy Learning with StudyQuest!
+Happy Learning with EduMation!